devgithinji/Git-Refresher-Notes/readme.md

 `git rm filename`

+if you use `rm <filname>` command you will be required to `git add .` for changes to reflect (the above command does all that in one step)

+`git rm --cached <filename>`

+used to remove a file from git but keep it in your local repository may be used with `-f` to force delete

 `git add filename` //run any of these commands after the file was deleted from the working directory

 ###### Remove unstaged changes in tracked files